maxrbv/Templify/README.md

 # Templify

-Templify is a Python project that allows you to extract data from a Google Sheet and fill in the template(pptx, xlsx, docx) with the data from the Google Sheet.
+Templify is a Python project that allows you to extract data from a Google Sheet and it fill in any type of templates(pptx, xlsx, docx).

 ## Features